 And it was, you know, there was no, I mean, what was it?

-We're trying to OSHA Nixon was waging price controls.
+We're trying to, OSHA, Nixon was wage and price controls.

-He was not pretty making 150 bucks a week.
+It was not pretty making $150 a week.

-Uh and you know, I didn't I didn't do the unemployment thing then.
+And, you know, I didn't do the unemployment thing then.

-I I'm not being critical of people to do, don't misunderstand.
+I'm not being critical of people that do.

-I'm just saying that constantly extending this, it's the American people that run this economy, the American people to make the economy work.
+I'm just saying that constantly extending this, it's the American people that run this economy, the American people that make the economy work.

 The American people creating jobs, inventing jobs, doing things out of necessity, love, desire, what have you.

-And the more you pay people to not work, and the more you and and not enough enough to make them comfortable, but just make them seem to satisfy enough needs they can continue to carry the credit card debt for a while.
+And the more you pay people to not work, and the more you, and not enough to make them comfortable, but just make them satisfy enough needs, they can continue to carry the credit card debt for a while.

-It's the same when you when you pay union people not to work.
+It's the same when you pay union people not to work.

 We support the workers, but not the union.

-And if a job comes up at some factory out of town, they don't have to take it, and they can continue to get get paid.
+And if a job comes up at some factory out of town, they don't have to take it and they can continue to get paid.

-I mean, it does just it defies the laws of economics, and at some point the golden goose are gonna get killed, and that's what's happened here.
+And at some point, the golden goose are going to get killed, and that's what's happened here.

 Here, grab audio soundbite number 36.